dgonzalb/BambooPaymentDoc/content/en/Payouts/Reporting/Payouts_Transactions-report.md

 ## Response Parameters {#response-parameters}

 {{% alert title="Note" color="info"%}}
-When querying recent data, note that the most up-to-date information available might be from the previous day (D-1).
+* When querying recent data, note that the most up-to-date information available might be from the previous day (D-1).
 This means that the latest data available via the API could be from the day before the current date.
 Keep this in mind when querying recent payouts.
+* To bring information from a single day, e.g., 2025/05/19, you must put `from = 2025/05/19 <> to = 2025/05/20`.
 {{% /alert %}}

 | Property                             | Type          | Description                                                                                                          |